vinser/flibgolite-docs/site/content/en/docs/advanced.md

 {{< /nav >}}

 It may take some time to complete.
+>[!NOTE]
+>The same can be done manually: stop the service, delete the database files and start the service again.

 5.3.
 The process of registering new acquisitions is presented in the diagram.
 ```goat